igolden/igolden.github.io/_sections/6-unix.md

 ---
 section_id: unix
 title: UNIX
-lead: My programming life clicked with I "saw the light" in UNIX.
-Now, I live in the terminal.
+lead: Very comfortable on UNIX/POSIX filesystems.
+Scripter, Vimmer, shells.

 details: I belive there's something elegant in utter simplicity.
 Some call it brutalism, I call it efficiency.
-In the world of computers, the terminal is a true and direct communcation line to your operating system, why wrap it?
+In the world of computers, that's the terminal.
+Understanding the terminal and underlying filesystem is a core concept of writing software.
 ---

 * **Bash/Zsh** - Comfortable working in all shells, very experienced with zsh and bash.